 WeChat is a messenger, a social media network and online shop at the same time.
 It has become China's most popular social network, thus can show a large number of users that can organize everything on WeChat the more functionalities are added.

 The most popular social network in China is little known in Europe or the US.
-Likewise Europe’s most popular networks, Facebook and Twitter, play no significant role in China.
+Likewise, Europe’s most popular networks, Facebook and Twitter, play no significant role in China.
 Though WeChat is much more than just a social network.
-It’s a natural part of everyday communication - not only within private context but also in interaction with businesses.
+It’s a natural part of everyday communication - not only within a private context but also in interaction with businesses.

-It is a well established platform for businesses to communicate to customers and far more advanced than Apple, Google or Facebook at this current point in time with their efforts to integrate businesses.
+It is a well-established platform for businesses to communicate to customers and far more advanced than Apple, Google or Facebook at this current point in time with their efforts to integrate businesses.

 In the beginning of 2016 WeChat recorded 762 million monthly active users.
 In August 2017 there were already 963 million that spent approximately 40 minutes a day on WeChat.
 China is truly mobile first.
 They almost skipped the desktop era and went straight to smartphones.
 Tencent - the company behind WeChat - is one of the drivers and realized the potential of mobile early on.

 Tencent is in the same League as Apple, Google and Facebook.
 It is simply little known in Europe because their efforts of expanding to Europe or the US have been unsuccessful so far.
 Still Tencent generated 20.42 billion € turnover which accounts to almost 50% plus in comparison to the previous year.

 Especially impressive is their control over the Chinese app market with WeChat.
 While in Europe there is WhatsApp to communicate, PayPal to transfer money and Facebook to socialize, WeChat is an All-in-One solution and combines all those functionalities.